CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 Open the dosing calculator pre-filled with the standard sermorelin protocol (5 mg vial, 2 mL BAC water, 300 mcg pre-bed dose).

-Sermorelin from a compounding pharmacy often ships with specific stability labelling (typically 30 days refrigerated after reconstitution; some preservative-free formulations have shorter windows).
-Always follow the pharmacy's specific labelling rather than the general 28-day rule — Category 1 compounded products sometimes have formulation-specific stability data.
+Sermorelin from a compounding pharmacy ships with formulation-specific stability labelling (typically 30 days fridged after reco; some preservative-free formulations have shorter windows).
+Follow the pharmacy's specific label rather than the general 28-day rule — Category 1 compounded products sometimes have batch-specific stability data.
+Don't freeze reco'd solution.
+Keep it at 2–8°C.

-2 mL is the standard, producing 2,500 mcg/mL — convenient syringe marks for 200–500 mcg doses.
-1 mL reconstitution doubles the concentration (5,000 mcg/mL); some protocols use this to reduce draw volume, but below ~4 units the measurement becomes imprecise on standard insulin syringes.
+2 mL is the default, getting you 2,500 mcg/mL — clean syringe marks for 200–500 mcg doses.
+1 mL reco doubles concentration to 5,000 mcg/mL; some people run that to shrink draw volume, but below ~4 units the measurement gets imprecise on a standard slin pin.
+Swirl don't shake either way.

 Sermorelin is GHRH(1-29) — binds the GHRH receptor only.
-Ipamorelin + CJC-1295 stacks two independent receptors (ghrelin + GHRH), producing a larger combined GH pulse.
-Sermorelin alone is simpler (one compound, one injection per day); the ipamorelin stack is more potent mechanistically.
-Full comparison in the sermorelin vs HGH guide and the ipamorelin + CJC-1295 stack guide.
+The Ipamorelin + CJC-1295 stack hits two independent receptors (ghrelin + GHRH), which is why people call it the GH-pulse stack — bigger combined GH pulse than either compound solo.
+Sermorelin alone is simpler (one compound, one pin per day); the ipa stack hits harder mechanistically.
+Full breakdown in the sermorelin vs HGH guide and the ipamorelin + CJC-1295 stack guide.

-Sermorelin was previously FDA-approved as Geref (pediatric GH deficiency diagnosis), withdrawn from the US market in 2008.
-Currently not FDA-approved for any indication, but available via Category 1 compounding pharmacy with a physician prescription.
+Sermorelin was previously FDA-approved as Geref (pediatric GH deficiency diagnosis), pulled from the US market in 2008.
+Currently not FDA-approved for any indication, but accessible via 503A compounding pharmacy with a physician script.
 Details in the where-to-buy sermorelin guide.

 Research Disclaimer.
 All content on Next Pep is for informational and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 Consult a licensed healthcare professional before considering any peptide protocol.